 - SEED is not normally required, if not specified the location and seedname is obtained from the source parameter. - SOURCE=station.[location-seedname] determines which comserv to get the data from (possibly remapped in the [aqstation] section.
-If remapping occurs (STATION <> SOURCE in [aqstation]) then aqcom is the one that changes station names. - COMLINK, CPRI, EPRI, WCCOM, WECOM, DETP, CALP, WCSEQ, WESEQ, WCBUF, WEBUF, GAP, 4KFR, and FLUSH are also supported.
+If remapping occurs (STATION <> SOURCE in [aqstation]) then aqcom is the one that changes station names. - COMLINK, CPRI, EPRI, WCCOM, WECOM, DETP, CALP, WCSEQ, WESEQ, WCBUF, WEBUF, NODET, NOCAL, NOTIM, GAP, 4KFR, and FLUSH are also supported.

-Note that component and stream are specified for the data LCQs above since we are writing data to disk using bufserv.
-Also note that aqcom is handling messages instead of pmsgd, so we need a LCQ for the message packets (LOG).
+Note that agoom is handling messages instead of pmsgd, so we need a LCQ for the message packets (LOG).